 Migrating an existing SAP NetWeaver system

-Migrating an SAP NetWeaver landscape can be enable you to leverage your investment in your existing setup in the cloud.
+By migrating an existing SAP NetWeaver landscape, you can leverage your investment in your existing setup in the cloud.
 Migrating a system of any significant scale requires careful planning and step-by-step migration, to avoid losing consistency between the system components.

 Following SAP standard migration practices